What makes GFS different from other girls’ youth groups?

 Yes, GFS is a feminist organisation in that we support and advocate for women’s rights on the ground of the equality.

 GFS strives to play a part in building a fair society for everyone.
 This requires an intersectional approach that recognises and respects the rights of all people.
-We are asked about whether this includes those who identify as transgender.
+This includes those who identify as transgender.
 We are proud to say that at GFS, trans women and girls will always be welcome, valued and supported.

 Is GFS a Christian organisation?